rhiot/gitbook/rhiot_field_gateway.md

       </dependency>
     </dependencies>

- Avaliable for rhiot.version >= 0.1.1
+ Available for rhiot.version >= 0.1.1

 In order to create Vert.x verticle that can access single `CamelContex` instance shared between all the verticles within the given JVM, extend the `io.rhiot.vertx.camel.GroovyCamelVerticle` class: